codefellows-sea-js-401d8-assignments/lab-11-single-resource-api/lab-jeff/README.md

 Using HTTPie or you prefered HTTP request interface run any of the following commands:

-POST: `http POST :3000/api/pokemon "pokeName=charizard" "pokeType=fire"`
+POST Trainer: `http POST :3000/api/trainer "trainerName=jeff" "trainerSkill=5"`

-You will recieve a unique ID for that pokemon, save that number.
+You will recieve a unique ID for that trainer, save that number.

-To retrieve or delete a Pokemon follow the below format, "pokeId" must match with the ID created with the Pokemon.
+To retrieve or delete a Pokemon follow the below format, ID must match with the ID created with the trainer.

+POST Pokemon to specific trainer: `http POST :3000/api/trainerIdGoesHere/pokemon "pokeName=charizard" "pokeType=fire"`

-GET ALL: `http :3000/api/pokemon`
+GET ALL Pokemon: `http :3000/api/pokemon`

-GET: `http :3000/api/pokemon/thatIdYouSaved`

-DELETE: `http delete :3000/api/pokemon/thatIdYouSaved`
+GET ALL Pokemon for trainer: `http :3000/api/trainerIdGoesHere/pokemon`

+GET Specific Pokemon: `http :3000/api/pokemon/pokemonIdGoesHere`

+DELETE Specific Pokemon: `http DELETE :3000/api/pokemon/pokemonIdGoesHere`

+GET ALL trainers: `http :3000/api/trainer`

+GET Specific trainer: `http :3000/api/trainer/trainerIdGoesHere`

+DELETE Specific: `http DELETE :3000/api/trainer/trainerIdGoesHere`

 ###Test###